jsenv/jsenv-template-node-package/docs/commonjs_compat/commonjs_compat.md

 # How to use CommonJS compatibility

-When `npm publish` is executed, commonJS files are generated.
-This is because there is a `"prepublishOnly"` script in [package.json](../../package.json#L59) configured to execute `npm run dist`.
+When `npm publish` is runned, commonJS files are generated.
+This is because there is a `"prepublishOnly"` script in [package.json](../../package.json#L59) configured to run `npm run dist`.

 The `npm run dist` command executes [script/build/build.js](../../script/build/build.js) which creates a commonJS build of the source files and write them into [dist/](../../dist/).